-Our internal assessments during 2021/2022 suggested that the performance of disadvantaged pupils was broadly in line compared to previous years in key areas of the curriculum.
+Our internal assessments during 2022/2023 suggested that the performance of disadvantaged pupils has improved compared to previous years in key areas of the curriculum.
 We can conclude therefore that our current strategy is having the desired impact on those pupils, despite the impact of the coronavirus (COVID-19) pandemic which disrupted learning in all areas.